-This CMTRP updates the previously endorsed Sydney Metro City and Southwest Chatswood to Sydenham Compliance Tracking Program Report endorsed in 2019.
+This CMTRP updates the previously endorsed Sydney Metro City and Southwest Chatswood to Sydenham Compliance Tracking Program Report endorsed in 2022.

-The update provides for changes to review timeframes within the Compliance Tracking Register process, and other minor formatting changes.
+The update provides for changes to frequency of compliance reporting and independent auditing.
+Other minor formatting changes.

 As an approved Environmental Representative for the Sydney Metro City and Southwest project, I have reviewed and provided comment on the CMTRP and consider it appropriate for implementation as a program for the tracking of compliance across the Sydney Metro City and Southwest project.